cultureblocks/cb_discord_bot/README.md

 Contact:

-- My tag is @maenswirony here, discord, charmverse, and gmail
+- My tag is @maenswirony here, discord, charmverse, and gmail.
-- To talk organizational philosophy, design, tech, culture, spirituality, social systems, economics, whatever, jump in discord :)
+- To talk organizational philosophy, design, tech, culture, spirituality, social systems, economics, or whatever, jump in discord. :)
-- To request adding the bot to your server or inquire about paid features hit me up on any platform
+- To request adding the bot to your server or inquire about paid features hit me up on any platform.

 Links: